mbart13/faq-accordion-card/README.md

 ![Design preview for the FAQ Accordion Card coding challenge](./design/desktop-preview.jpg)

-To check the project go [here](https://faq-accordion-card-mbart13.vercel.app/).
+To see the live project go [here](https://faq-accordion-card-mbart13.vercel.app/).

-This is another newbie challenge from https://www.frontendmentor.io, where goal is to get the page looking as close to the design as possible.
+This is another newbie challenge from https://www.frontendmentor.io, where goal is to make the page looking as close to the design as possible.
-This one was also challenging, because of background images that you need to position in certain way.
+This one was more challenging than I thought, it took me a few attempts to position those images correctly in both mobile/desktop view.
 I also learned how important is keyboard accesibility for pages like this.

 In this project I used:
 - SASS